awsdocs/amazon-opensearch-service-developer-guide/doc_source/what-is-amazon-elasticsearch-service.md

    Part of the sign\-up procedure involves receiving a phone call and entering a PIN using the phone keypad\.

 You must enter payment information before you can begin using Amazon ES\.
-Note your AWS account number, because you'll need it later\.
+Note your AWS account number, because you will need it later\.

 ## Accessing Amazon Elasticsearch Service<a name="accessing-amazon-elasticsearch"></a>